SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ```
 7. Now we will restart our server so that it can reflect the custom logic that we just added by pressing Cntrl + C in the terminal and again running the `cds serve all` command.

-8. Now that we have our Booking Service running, let us create a booking by sending an HTTP POST request.
-Launch Postman app in your desktop and create a POST request with this URL: http://localhost:4004/booking/Bookings The header and body of the request should be as follows:
+8. Launch Postman app in your desktop.
+Now that we have our Booking Service running, let us create a booking by sending an HTTP POST request using Postman App.
+Create a POST request with this URL: http://localhost:4004/booking/Bookings The header and body of the request should be as follows:

 Header:
 ```